 The exact nature of your DWI probation will depend on your specific circumstances.
 However, your DWI probation may require you to do the following:

-- Have a supervision officer evaluate your alcohol and drug dependence by requiring a TRAS assessment and determine the need for rehabilitation.
+- Undergo a TRAS assessment: The court could have a supervision officer evaluate your alcohol and drug dependence by requiring a TRAS assessment and determining the need for rehabilitation.

 - Attend an alcohol education program or DWI intervention program: These sorts of programs help people to see the costs related to drinking alcohol and may also cover elements like stress reduction, exercise, anger management, functional alcoholism, and alcoholics anonymous programs.